 - Program Information Report — The Office of Head Start collects information from every Head Start program in the United States.
 The information includes staff educational qualifications and program outcomes.
 This information, in turn, is used to generate reports about how, for example, Vermont is doing compared to national and regional data.

-- Wage and Fringe Benefits Comparability Report — This report compares Head Start wages and benefits to similar jobs in other organizations.
-An updated version of the 2017 report will be available Fall 2021.
+- Vermont Head Start Association Wage and Fringe Benefits Comparability Report 2017 – This report compares Head Start wages and benefits to similar jobs in other organizations.

 For more information contact Renee Kelly, VHSCO Director at (802) 585-8088.